This article is produced with scandiweb's eCommerce expertise

 If you try to connect your Looker Studio (previously Google Data Studio) dashboard to the Google Analytics 4 (GA4) data source directly, you may see the reports break and show error messages.

 This is related to Google’s API request quota limit introduced in November 2022 for GA4 and Looker Studio visualizations.
-After numerous complaints from users, Google adjusted the limits and made them slightly less severe since.
+After numerous complaints from users about GA4 API, Google adjusted the limits and made them slightly less severe.
 Still, using the native connector may not be the best solution, especially if you have a lot of data, do not want to limit user access, or simply want to interact with filters as much as you need.
 Fearing that something will break because of these limits and having to wait until quotas are reset is not an ideal scenario.

-If you are reading this article, it is likely that you already know about this issue and are looking for another way of building insightful reports.
+If you are reading this article, you likely already know about the Google API limits issue and are looking for another way to build insightful reports.

-We will mostly talk about Looker Studio because it was one of the first and few popular reporting tools which had a built-in connector to GA4.
-Power BI, for example, does not have it and required ways around connecting even before the limitations.
+We will mostly talk about Looker Studio because it was one of the first and few popular reporting tools that had a built-in connector to GA4.
+Power BI, for example, does not have it and requires ways around connecting even before the limitations.
 Nevertheless, some of the information here may be useful for you even if you are going to use another BI (business intelligence) tool.

 Why not just use GA4 user interface reports?